Skip to main content

 • HIREVUE

 HireVue is a tool that companies use to automate the interview process.
 It is one of several tools on the market used for this purpose.
 As an interviewee, you use HireVue to record your answers to interview questions.
 It’s just you and the camera.
 You may have a few opportunities to re-record your answers before you submit the final recording.
 HireVue offers a practice link to allow you the opportunity to try out the technology before you find yourself in this type of interview situation.
-Please watch this quick video below to get started with your free practice link.
+Please watch this quick video to get an overview of the HireVue platform, and use this free practice link to try out the platform prior to your interview.

 Virtual interviewing support: